practice-golang/pgsql-crud/README.md

 So, each values(=%s) should be wrapped single quotes(='').

 Int which unwrapped single quotes would show error.
-I don't know that the reason is caused from pgsql or lib/pq
+I don't know which is the trouble maker, pgsql or lib/pq
 ```go
 dbinfo := fmt.Sprintf(
     //"host='%s' port='%s' user='%s' password='%s' dbname='%s' sslmode='disable'",